Earthquakes on May 5, 2026

 141.6 km-I-✓ ReviewedUSGS →

-May 5, 2026 brought a magnitude 3.5 earthquake 74 km ENE of Port Alsworth, Alaska, logged at 22:57 UTC.
+Reports of a magnitude 3.5 earthquake 74 km ENE of Port Alsworth, Alaska came in on May 5, 2026 at 22:57 UTC.
 Maximum shaking intensity peaked at MMI 1.1 (weak).
-This was a intermediate depth earthquake, focused at 141.6 km depth.
+At a depth of 141.6 km, the event was intermediate depth.
 The epicenter is at 60.394°, -153.029°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05